Backcountry BG

 Skill level: Advanced/Expert.
 Although we have a number of difficult trails, all committed features are avoidable and easy options are available.
 The characteristics of these trails change drastically with speed, allowing confident riders of varying abilities to enjoy them.
 We would recommend being comfortable riding minimum UK red trails and above.
 We would also recommend some experience riding in the mountains or a high skill and fitness level, to really get the most out of this week.

 Fitness level: Moderate to high level of bike fitness.
 This week includes around 300-500m daily climbing.
-The most we will climb in one day is around 950m.
+The biggest option we have to climb in one day is around 950m.
 Most trails are considerably longer than UK trail centres and so strength and endurance is required.
-This is full package, so we will use 4x4s and chairlifts wherever possible, but a few short hike a bike sections will be required.

 Summers here can quite intense so be aware of your own body and limitations.